No booking fees on the app

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Taking the train from Nottingham to Leeds is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Nottingham, you can arrive at Leeds in just 1 hour 42 minutes, making it a quick and convenient option for travelling between these two places.
+The train journey from Nottingham to Leeds combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Nottingham, you can get to Leeds in just 1h 44m, making it an ideal and convenient choice for travelling between them.

-No, you will need to transfer when travelling from Nottingham to Leeds.
-TrainPal Train Journey Planner will assist you in finding the best train route.
-Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.
+No, unfortunately, you need to transfer from Nottingham to Leeds.
+Still, the TrainPal Train Journey Planner helps you find the best train.
+Just input your origin or destination places, then click "Search" to see the suitable route.

 Yes, most trains on the route from Nottingham to Leeds are equipped with Wi-Fi.
 Passengers can also enjoy complimentary food, drinks, and power sockets for a more comfortable journey.
 Please note that the availability of these services can vary depending on the train company